 1942: 'The Song of Bernadette' by Franz Werfel

-A work that spent over a year on The New York Times best-seller list, the novel tells the story of Bernadette Soubirous and Our Lady of Lourdes.
+A work that spent over a year on The New York Times Best Sellers list, the novel tells the story of Bernadette Soubirous and Our Lady of Lourdes.
 It was adapted into a film in 1943 starring Jennifer Jones.

 1943: 'The Robe' by Lloyd C. Douglas

-"The Robe" is a historical novel about the crucifixion of Jesus that was based on Lloyd C. Douglas' career as a minister.
-He was inspired to write the story after receiving a letter from a fan asking him what he thought had happened to Jesus's clothing after he was crucified.
-The story was on The New York Times best-seller list for nearly a year and was later adapted into a film.
+"The Robe" is a historical novel about the crucifixion of Jesus based on Lloyd C. Douglas' career as a minister.
+He was inspired to write the story after receiving a letter from a fan asking him what he thought had happened to Jesus' clothing after he was crucified.
+The story was on The New York Times Best Sellers list for nearly a year and was later adapted into a film.

 1944: 'Strange Fruit' by Lillian Smith